 - remember that the outcome of your surgery is primarily dependent on your choice of surgeon;

-- ask whether your procedure is performed in an accredited office surgery center … it is very important to investigate this since your own safety is the issue;
+- ask whether your procedure is performed in an accredited office surgery center and the surgeon has privileges to perform the same procedure at the nearby Hospital… it is very important to investigate this since your own safety is the issue;

 - don’t be snarled by gimmicks like lasers (they may better but only in very selective cases), computer imaging (we do not use it anymore as it can be deceptive and falsify your expected end results especially in Breast Augmentation and Rhinoplasty/Nose Reshaping), etc.